SaraHsu1993/Cheetah_Recommendation_System/README.md

 # Cheetah_Recommendation_System
-It is a recommendation project using transfer learning method
+This project aims at making content recommendations to new users of Cheetah Mobile based on only the user's profiles and app installaion information.
+The transfer learning method we use here is CoHTL.

 # What you need to do
 1. You need to put your dataset into the "data" folder